NVIDIA/aistore/README.md

 * includes MapReduce extension for massively parallel resharding of very large datasets;
 * supports existing [PyTorch](https://storagetarget.files.wordpress.com/2019/12/deep-learning-large-scale-phys-poster-1.pdf) and [TensorFlow](https://www.youtube.com/watch?v=r9uw1BNt2x8&feature=youtu.be)-based training models.

-Last but not least, AIS runs natively on Kubernetes and features open format and, therefore, freedom to copy or move your data off of AIS at any time using familiar Linux `tar(1)`, `scp(1)`, `rsync(1)` and similar.
+AIS runs natively on Kubernetes and features open format - thus, the freedom to copy or move your data from AIS at any time using the familiar Linux `tar(1)`, `scp(1)`, `rsync(1)` and similar.

 For AIStore **white paper** and design philosophy, for introduction to large-scale deep learning and the most recently added features, please see [AIStore Overview](docs/overview.md) (where you can also find six alternative ways to work with existing datasets).
-Videos and animated presentations can be found at [videos](docs/videos.md).
+Videos and **animated presentations** can be found at [videos](docs/videos.md).
+To get started with AIS, please click on [Getting Started](/aistore/docs/getting_started.md).

 **Table of Contents**